natcap/invest.users-guide/source/en/urban_nature_access.rst

       square meters of urban nature deficit or oversupply per pixel.

 -  **output/admin_boundaries.gpkg** A copy of the user's administrative boundaries vector with a single layer.
-The name of this layer will match the basename of the user's provided administrative boundaries vector.

    -  SUP_DEMadm_cap - the average urban nature supply/demand balance
          available per person within this administrative unit.